 1. We recommend defining the term "spectrum transparency" and creating a subcategory of "internal spectrum transparency."
-Further, we recommend NTIA develop improved systems and procedures for making spectrum data more accessible and available to those who are tasked with spectrum oversight and/or policy making roles.
+Further, we recommend improved systems and procedures for making spectrum data more accessible and available to those who are tasked with spectrum oversight and/or policy making roles.

-The working group recommends defining "spectrum transparency" as follows: the capability of appropriate personnel, both public and private sector, to more easily know and understand the aggregate quantification and qualification of every spectrum frequency and channel used and un-used in the United States, whether permanently or temporarily, as well as the radiating power across specific geographies, such as at the county, zip code or state level.
-The goal of maximizing spectrum transparency recognizes the necessary limitations due to needs to ensure protection of classified or FOIA-exempt information as well as potentially information pertaining to critical infrastructure.
+The working group recommends defining "spectrum transparency" as follows: the capability of appropriate personnel, both public or private sector, to more easily know and understand the aggregate quantification and qualification of every frequency and channel used and un-used in the United States, whether permanently or temporarily, as well as the radiating power across specific geographies, such as at the county, zip code or state level.

 If channels/frequencies are reserved as needed for specific federal missions or international harmonization, or at any given time/location are not available, and sharing techniques are not feasible, they are considered "used" and would be explained as such in a description of the specific spectrum use.
-If sharing techniques (either between federal users or between federal users/non-federal users) might be possible for these frequencies/channels, they could be considered "limited availability", meaning open/available with conditions.
-Finally, there might be nationwide spectrum assignments under the allocation table but the actual system planned, built and/or operated is at a fixed site, and not transportable, and will only cover a small proportion of the actual geography assigned; in this case, the geographic areas without actual operations would be considered "assigned but not used federal spectrum."
-The capability to know this information or query this information at a date certain is one goal of spectrum transparency.
+If sharing techniques (either between federal users or between federal users/non-federal users) might be possible for these frequencies/channels, they could be considered open/available but with conditions.8 Finally, there might be allocations where a nationwide assignment is made, but the actual system planned, built and/or operated is at a fixed site and will only cover a small proportion of the actual geography assigned; in this case, the geographic areas without actual operations would be considered "assigned but not used federal spectrum."9 The capability to know this information or query this information at a date certain is the goal of spectrum transparency.

 A subcategory of spectrum transparency is "internal" spectrum transparency, which allows appropriate security-cleared staff the capability to see and understand detailed classified spectrum allocations and assignments.
-Real time internal spectrum transparency for all sixty-nine federal agencies and departments may be more difficult for some classified uses, but it could be implemented in less sensitive bands, or less sensitive missions.
-The STWG believes that it is important to ensure that NTIA has internal spectrum transparency so that it knows which federal users have assignments covering what amount of spectrum, and when, if or how it is or might be used, if at all.
-A list of who has "security clearance" to see this data should be developed and implemented using existing information security schemes and processes.
+Real time internal spectrum transparency for all sixty-nine federal agencies and departments may be more difficult for some classified uses, but it could be implemented in less sensitive bands.
+The STWG believes that it is important to ensure that NTIA and the FCC have internal spectrum transparency so that it knows which federal users have assignments covering what amount of spectrum, and when, if or how it is or might be used, if at all.
+Determining who has "security clearance" to see this data should be developed and implemented using existing information security schemes and processes.
 For example, there is no limitation on FOIA-exempt info being reviewed by internal experts or political appointees.
-Consistent with the existing government-wide policy, classified data, particularly secret or higher, by contrast, is viewable only by those with a
+Classified data, particularly secret or higher, by contrast, is reviewable only by those with a "need to know," regardless of their security clearances.
+The goal is to ensure that the NTIA and FCC leadership have the ability to access this data quickly and efficiently in order to make critical decisions and as a means of satisfying, for example, the increased need for federal spectrum availability today along with the capability to evaluate increased spectrum demands by both federal and non-federal or improvements in spectrum efficiency.
+Such information also could ensure appropriate internal accountability and scrutiny with regard to spectrum allocation, assignment and use.
+The working group recommends that spectrum management can be improved with greater internal transparency through the provision of quality data from the federal spectrum agencies to the NTIA, and from the commercial users to the FCC.
+Today, it is not known how much spectrum commercial users use out of their total assignments.
+We make specific recommendations below on both NTIA and FCC improvements in data gathering and reporting.